younyzhu/younyzhu.github.com/Path_Bubble/README.md

  1. Add different types of arrows.
  2. Finally, It seems right.

  * 7/8/2014
  1. Change the size of arrow, the direction of the arrow.
  2. Trying to create a webserver, and finally use [WAMPSERVER](http://www.wampserver.com/en/)
  3. Write the file save function, so that when we click the `Send data`, we can send the current user's data to the server.
   And keep as `json` file.
+ 4. Fix a bug for save `json` file [http://stackoverflow.com/questions/24641366/save-json-object-to-string-has-some-unwanted-character/24641435#24641435](http://stackoverflow.com/questions/24641366/save-json-object-to-string-has-some-unwanted-character/24641435#24641435)
+ 5. Add `json File Loader` so that we can check the loaded result, and also we can save the result from the `server`
+ 6. I test the save and load, It is right.